1. Home

 3. The quote status changes to Approved and the customer receives an email notification.

-If you want to approve and immediately convert to an order in a single action, you can use the Convert to Order button — it will auto-approve the quote first if it is still pending.
+If you want to approve and immediately convert to an order in a single action, you can use the Convert to Order button.
+It will auto-approve the quote first if it is still pending.

 The quote detail screen with the Approve button and Pending status badge